XiaominLiu97/XiaominLiu97.github.io/_pages/includes/honers.md

 # 🎖 Honors and Awards
-- *2024.09*, I am forntunate to awarded China National Scholarship again！ (3 Times in Ph.D., Top 2%)
+- *2024.09*, I am forntunate to be awarded China National Scholarship again！ (3 Times in Ph.D., Top 2%)
 - *2024.03*, [Corning Woman Scholar](https://www.optica.org/foundation/opportunities/scholarships/corningwomenscholars/) (3 worldwide each year, awarded in OFC, 2024)
 - *2023.06*, [SPIE Optics and Photonics Education Scholarship](https://spie.org/membership/student-hub/scholarships/optics-and-photonics-education-scholarships/current-winners) (6 in China and 72 worldwide each year)
 - *2022.10*, Intel Scholarship (5 in Shanghai Jiao Tong University and 65 in China)